ENTREPRENEURSHIP EDUCATION EMPOWERS EVERYONE

 About the Close School of Entrepreneurship

 The Close School is the nation's first freestanding school of entrepreneurship to offer degrees.
-Building on an outstanding foundation of curriculum, programming, and thought leadership at Drexel, the Close School is the engine driving the expanded culture of entrepreneurship envisioned by the University’s strategic plan.
+Building on an outstanding foundation of curriculum, programming and thought leadership at Drexel, the Close School is the engine driving the expanded culture of entrepreneurship envisioned by the University’s strategic plan.

 We believe that entrepreneurship is not just a technical process of launching new companies.
 Rather, it is a set of personal and professional skills that foster the pursuit of innovation in business, personal and career contexts.
 Students from every college and school at Drexel are able to connect through the Close School to curricular, extracurricular and experiential programs that support entrepreneurial efforts.
 We also serve the regional entrepreneurial and business community through thought leadership in entrepreneurship research.

 Drexel students can benefit from several Close School programs, including an Entrepreneurship Living-Learning Community, where like-minded students live in a residential environment dedicated to entrepreneurship programming; Entrepreneurial Co-ops, offering mentoring and financial support to students who spend a co-op period working in their own business; and a "Launch It!" course that provides students with guidance and seed money to "de-risk" their own business model.

 Our faculty consists of 1) joint appointments with Drexel professors across the university whose work incorporates entrepreneurship and innovation, and 2) a "clinical faculty" of practicing entrepreneurs whose involvement will deepen Drexel's connection to the corporate and entrepreneurship communities.

 The Charles D. Close School of Entrepreneurship is also home to the Laurence A. Baiada Institute for Entrepreneurship, our already successful catalyst and incubator for student business ideas.